iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

   - Could we replace classic linear warmup with an alignment discovery phase, after which alignment is considered constant?
   - How do different combinations affect convergence properties?

+We will explore some of these questions in follow up work.

 ## References
 * [1] Scaling Exponents Across Parameterizations and Optimizers (https://arxiv.org/abs/2407.05872)